• Skip to primary navigation

 Tahini makes the jackfruit sticky enough to hold together on the sandwich.
 It also evens out the flavors, and mutes any remaining brine flavor from the can.

-Vegan reuben jackfruit sandwich on board with pickle.
+Jackfruit reuben on napkin, speared with cornichon pickle.

 Vegan reuben jackfruit sandwich with Thousand Island